🔄

 • suffering from hormonal fluctuations

-This doesn't mean you should stop breast pumping, but rather that gentler pumping often works better.
+This does not mean you should stop breast pumping, but rather that gentler pumping often works better.

 6. Insufficient preparation